abomadev/changedetector/README.md

->If you need more optimization techniques, [@mgechev](https://twitter.com/mgechev) was kind enough to compile a checklist which you can find [here](https://github.com/mgechev/angular-performance-checklist).
+>If you need more optimization techniques, [@mgechev](https://twitter.com/mgechev) compiled an awesome checklist on Angular Performance which you can find [here](https://github.com/mgechev/angular-performance-checklist).

 ## Usage